JonasGessner/JGDownloadAcceleration/README.md

 JGDownloadAcceleration
 ===================

-JGDownloadAcceleration provides both a NSOperation and a NSOperationQueue subclass for easy to use multipart download (aka download acceleration).
+JGDownloadAcceleration is a Networking library for iOS targeted at downloading large files on to the device's hard disk.

+JGDownloadAcceleration's main part is a concurrent NSOperation subclass (JGDownloadOperation) which handles the multipart download.

+For managing and queing multiple opera sJGDowns a NSOoperationQueue subclass which handles handles the networking thread, activity indicator and application background task.

 Multipart download uses multiple network connections to download a file from a server in chunks (each connection downloads one part of the entire content).
 This allows to bypass bandwidth limitations set by the server and download speeds can be increased by numerous times.